 You’ll complete an enrollment form by paper application or online.
-Once you pay any premiums from the day you lost health coverage, your insurance will start again.
+Your insurance will start again once you pay any premiums from the day you lost health coverage.

 COBRA pros include the opportunity to continue group health insurance for now.
 This means that you can continue seeing the same doctors you’re used to and can plan on maintaining the same deductible.